dgbeijersbergen/biosensor_model/README.md

 ## Model Assumptions and Limitations

-- **Sensor geometry:** The sensor is assumed to span the full channel width (W_s = W_c).
-For narrower sensors, a volume penalty scales as W_s / W_c (depending on lateral diffusion).
+- **Sensor geometry:** For the analytical expressions, the sensor is assumed to span the full channel width (W_s = W_c).
-- **No inter-compartment diffusion:** Transport between the bulk and interface compartments is not modelled — valid for continuous flow, but may underestimate diffusive transport in stopped-flow conditions.
+- **No inter-compartment diffusion:** Transport between the bulk and interface compartments is not modelled.
+Valid for continuous flow, but may underestimate diffusive transport in stopped-flow conditions.
 - **Quasi-steady transport:** The model assumes a transport steady state forms before significant binding occurs.
 Violations (channel residence time τ > binding timescale t_R) can cause over- or underestimation.
 - **Depletion layer switch:** The condition for a valid depletion layer (ε = N_sensor / N_layer) is applied as a binary switch.
 In practice, this transition is gradual.